adap/flower/benchmarks/flowertune-llm/README.md

 # FlowerTune LLM Leaderboard
-This repository guides you through the process of federated LLM instruction tuning with a pre-trained [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-v0.3) models across 4 domains --- general NLP, finance, medical and code.
+This repository guides you through the process of federated LLM instruction tuning with a pre-trained [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-v0.3) model across 4 domains --- general NLP, finance, medical and code.

-Please follow the instructions to run and evaluate the LLM baselines.
+Please follow the instructions to run and evaluate the federated LLMs.

 ## Create a new project
+As the first step, please register a Flower account on [Flower website](https://flower.ai/login).
 Assuming `flwr` package is already installed on your system (check [here](https://flower.ai/docs/framework/how-to-install-flower.html) for `flwr` installation).
 We provide a single-line command to create a new project directory based on your selected challenge: